 - Reconciliation with God and Family

-- Acknowledgement of past wrongs, accepting responsibility and seeking forgiveness
+- Acknowledgment of past wrongs, accepting responsibility, and seeking forgiveness.

 - True confidence in the unique individual they are